Brentwood railway station: British Railways (1948–1996)

-In 1969 the station's name was changed back to "Brentwood".
+In 1969, the station's name reverted to Brentwood.

 Privatisation era (1996–present)

-The station is sited at the bottom of a bank which ascends to the east towards Shenfield.
-This presented a significant climb to down-steam trains.
+The station is sited at the bottom of a bank which ascends to the east towards Shenfield, which presented a significant climb to down-steam trains.
 Until 2001, embankment ladders were present to allow workmen to access the tracks but these were replaced with a walkway along the tracks.

-In 2010, National Express East Anglia, then the operating company for the line, commenced an improvement programme at the station, including the expansion of the entrance and ticket hall, refurbishment of waiting rooms and provision for the installation of customer lifts to the platforms.
+In 2010, National Express East Anglia, then the train operating company for the line, commenced an improvement programme at the station, including the expansion of the entrance and ticket hall, refurbishment of waiting rooms and provision for the installation of customer lifts to the platforms.

-In May 2015, the Shenfield stopping service was taken over by TfL Rail, and subsequently became part of the Elizabeth line in May 2022.
+In May 2015, the Shenfield stopping service was taken over by TfL Rail and became part of the Elizabeth line subsequently in May 2022.